-It’s more money out of his pocket, which is tough to accept after losing half your 401(k).
+It’s more money out of Franks' investments, which is tough to accept after losing half his 401(k).
 Franks knew he had to start over, and he knew investing on his own would not give him the best chance at rebuilding his retirement.

-He pays a flat fee every year for the certified financial planner to manage his money.
+He pays a flat fee yearly for the certified planner to manage his money.

 He pays someone else to watch the market and his retirement funds for him.